ademakdogan/ChatSQL/README.md

 So the usage is:

 ```
 python3 chatsql.py -p 'Show me the book type fiction which they height bigger than 175 and smaller than 178.
-The author shoudn't be 'Doyle, Arthur Conan'. '
+The author shouldn't be 'Doyle, Arthur Conan'. '
 ```
 Result:
 ```